University Alliance Stockholm Trio

 It is also proposed that the ongoing work of achieving the objectives is followed up on an annual basis by the Steering Group with the support of the Coordination Secretariat and that, when necessary, the objectives may be revised.

-The Steering Group of the Stockholm trio has decided to:
+The Steering Group of University Alliance Stockholm Trio has decided to:

-- establish the objectives for the Stockholm trio 2020-2024 as stated below;
+- establish the objectives for University Alliance Stockholm Trio 2020-2024 as stated below;

 - annually follow up and where necessary revise the objectives; and

 - task the working group with drafting a proposal for the initial prioritisation of objectives and measures and how the work is to be performed.
 In the course of prioritisation, due consideration shall be taken to the efficient use of resources and the work already being conducted at the universities.
 Proposed actions should clearly contribute to synergies between the universities.